 Work requests that are not approved should be archived.
 A corresponding notification should be sent to the person that submitted it.

 These exceptions aside, most work requests are approved and subsequently used to create a Work Order.

-3) Technicians receive the WO and get to work
+Step 3: Technicians receive the work order and get to work

-Businesses that have implemented a mobile work order management system have this process way more streamlined.
+Businesses that have implemented a mobile work order management system have this process streamlined.
 When maintenance work orders are created, the assigned technician(s) automatically receive a push notification and an email.

 Depending on the priority of the work order, a technician might start working on it right away or tend to the WO when his schedule clears up.